Electronic Communications and Information Technology Resources

 A. Users should be aware that Vanderbilt electronic resources, including software such as electronic mail, are not necessarily secure or private.

-D. Violation of local, state or federal laws or any University policies is inappropriate and may subject a staff member to the Performance Management process, up to and including termination of employment.
+D. Violation of local, state or federal laws or any University policies is inappropriate and may subject an employee to the Performance Management process, up to and including termination of employment.
 Refer to the Performance Accountability and Commitment policy and Progressive Discipline policy.
-Staff members should immediately report any violation of this policy to their supervisor/manager or their Human Resources Consultant.
+Employees should immediately report any violation of this policy to their supervisor/manager or their Human Resources Consultant.

 Approved by Traci K. Nordberg, Chief Human Resources Officer and Associate Vice Chancellor